General: Combined sales: Property sold with other property

 The seller is likely to apportion as small an amount as possible to assets that have qualified for capital allowances in order to minimise the balancing charge.
 The buyer, however, will want to apportion as much of the price as possible to assets that qualify for capital allowances.
 The buyer and the seller have to use the same apportionment.

-If you find out that an apportionment has been made you should check with the buyer/seller’s district to make sure that the buyer/seller has used the same apportionment in their capital allowance computations as your taxpayer.
+If you find out that an apportionment has been made you should check that the other party to the sale (the buyer/seller) has used the same apportionment in its capital allowance computations.
 You should not accept your taxpayer’s computations if different figures have been used.

-Example Peter sells a pub together with its fixtures and fittings to Dennis for £300,000.
-Peter has claimed capital allowances on the fixtures and fittings.
-Peter’s apportionment is pub £280,000; fixtures £20,000.
-Dennis’s apportionment is pub £230,000; fixtures £70,000.
-Neither Peter’s nor Dennis’s capital allowance computations should be accepted until they both use the same apportionment.
+Peter sells a pub together with plant and machinery fixtures and chattels to Dennis for £1,000,000.
+Peter has claimed capital allowances on the plant and machinery.
+They have elected under CAA01/S198 for the fixtures to be valued at £1.
+Peter’s apportionment is pub £974,999; fixtures £1; chattels £25,000.
+Dennis’s apportionment is pub £949,999; fixtures £1; chattels £50,000.
+Neither Peter’s nor Dennis’s capital allowance computations in respect of the chattels should be accepted until they both use the same apportionment.

 You should ignore any apportionment figures shown in the sale documents if those figures seem unreasonable.
 You must remember that if the total sales figure has been negotiated at arm’s length you cannot change that total sales figure.
 If you think that the apportionment given by the taxpayer undervalues the assets that have qualified for capital allowances you can only challenge that apportionment if you can also show that something else has been overvalued.